SharathTunu/maze-navigator/README.md

 ### Prerequisites
 python >= 3.8

 Linux OS (preferable)

 pytho3-pip

-Internet access to download and install
+Internet access to download and install pypi packages

 ### Installtion
 clone the repo by using: